-Through the device handle, the application program can open and close the device.
+Through the device handle, the application can open and close the device.
 When the device is opened, it will detect whether the device has been initialized.
 If it is not initialized, the initialization interface will be called by default to initialize the device.
-The device can be opened through the following function:
+Open the device with the following function:

 rt_err_t rt_device_open(rt_device_t dev, rt_uint16_t oflags)

-Parameter Description
+Parameter Describe

 dev The device handle

 oflags Open device mode flag

-Return -
+return -

 RT_EOK Device opened successfully

 If the parameter specified when the device is registered includes the

 -RT_EBUSY RT_DEVICE_FLAG_STANDALONE parameter, the device will not be allowed to

 open repeatedly

-Other error codes Failed to open
+Other error codes Device failed to open